kplam624/Mask-Finder/README.md

 A hope for the app is to be deployed to Heroku. <!-- To look at the app use the this link:  (https://mask-finder.herokuapp.com/) ???  -->

-While this is being done you can try the app for yourself.
+While this is being done you can try the app yourself by cloning the repository.

 ---------------------------
 ## Future Versions